MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Copy-SPOPersonalSitePage.md

 ### -AllPages

-Indicates that all site pages from the source site should be copied.
+Indicates that all SharePoint pages from the source SharePoint site are to be copied.
 This switch is required when copying all pages.

 ```yaml
 Type: SwitchParameter